 - Legal costs

-Generally, a compensation payout consists of common law damages minus the applicable statutory refunds, such as disbursement costs.
+A compensation payout typically consists of common-law damages minus applicable statutory refunds, such as disbursement costs.

-Splatt Lawyers provides a free case review that explains your rights, including the claims process and estimated settlement value.
+Splatt Lawyers offers a free case review to explain your rights, including the claims process and an estimated settlement value.
 Call 1800 700 125

 (NOTE: Splatt Lawyers is a personal injury law firm and, hence, does not assist with property damage litigation, which often does not require a lawyer’s support.)